octapps/octapps/paper/paper.md

 - `src/cw-sensitivity`: functions which predict the sensitivity of a search for continuous waves, following the method of [@Wett2012a].
 - `src/cw-weave-models`: functions which characterize the behaviour of *Weave*, an implementation of an optimized search pipeline for continuous waves [@Wett2018a].

+Many of these scripts make use of C functions from the [LSC Algorithm Library Suite (LALSuite)](https://wiki.ligo.org/DASWG/LALSuite), using [SWIG](http://www.swig.org/) to provide the C-to-Octave interface.

 In addition, *OctApps* provides various general-purpose functions, which may be of broader interest to users of Octave, organized into the following directories:

 - `src/array-handling`: manipulation of Octave arrays and cell arrays.